oriionn/edos/server/README.md

 sudo touch /etc/edos/config
 ```

+4. Retrieve the token from the client interface: to do this, click on the small key in your client's panel.

-4. Edit the config file
+5. Edit the config file
 ```
 TOKEN=YOUR_TOKEN
 HOST=CLIENT_HOST
 PORT=CLIENT_PORT
 ```

-4. Create a service
+6. Create a service
 ```sh
 sudo touch /etc/systemd/system/edos.service
 ```

-5. Edit the service
+7. Edit the service
 ```
 [Unit]
 Description=Edos Server